odpi/egeria-connector-integration-event-schema/README.md

 [//]: # (This integration connector needs to be configured.
 The following steps can be performed using the postman collection to set this connector up.)

+## Known Limitations
+* Currently only Avro Schemas are supported.

 ## For testing